Gender Lens

 under / over

-We’re sharing underrepresented individuals’ overlooked stories in data to highlight the need for and benefit of gender diversity in data.
+We’re sharing underrepresented individuals’ overlooked stories to highlight the power and impact of gender diversity in data.

 Overview

-As part of data.org’s work to put a spotlight on gender equity in data for social impact (DSI), under / over aims to raise awareness of successful ways for women and gender-diverse individuals to be represented in data and to themselves harness the power of data to drive social impact.
+Marginalized people have long been excluded from the data revolution that affects us all. under / over aims to raise awareness of successful ways for women and gender-diverse individuals to be represented in data, and to themselves harness the power of data to drive social impact.

 data.org In Your Inbox